FlexMeasures/flexmeasures/documentation/tut/toy-example-expanded.rst

 Then, we read in the created CSV file as beliefs data.
 This time, different to above, we want to use a new data source (not the user) ― it represents whoever is making these solar production forecasts.
 We create that data source first, so we can tell `flexmeasures add beliefs` to use it.
-Setting the data source type to "forecaster" helps FlexMeasures to visualize distinguish its data from e.g. schedules and measurements.
+Setting the data source type to "forecaster" helps FlexMeasures to visually distinguish its data from e.g. schedules and measurements.

 .. note:: The ``flexmeasures add source`` command also allows to set a model and version, so sources can be distinguished in more detail.
 But that is not the point of this tutorial.
 See ``flexmeasures add source --help``.